 - My Amico battery pack isn’t charging.
 What can I do?

-If the battery is not used regularly (see FAQ #5 above) it could develop a charging issue, or if the battery pack is greater than 5-6 years old, it might need to be replaced.
-With the Amico playing an Internet radio station at volume 2, plug in the external adapter and let it play for 3-4 hours.
+If the battery is not used regularly (see FAQ #5 above) it could develop a charging issue.
+To “jump start” the battery, with the Amico playing an Internet radio station at volume 3, plug in the external adapter and let it play non-stop or 4 hours.
 At the end of that time the Amico battery should be fully charged.
-Run it down and then charge it up again as you normally would.
+Run it down and then charge it up again as you normally would to recondition it.